 1. Applicants wishing to hold a function at which alcohol will be sold must:

-1.1 At least 28 days before the function, submit to (Townsville) Manager Security, Facilities Management Office, JCU Townsville or email to firstname.lastname@example.org or (Cairns) Operations Manager, Facilities Management Office, JCU Cairns, AlcoholconsumptionCairns@jcu.edu.au a Community Liquor Permit Application and the relevant fee, together with an attached Application for Function Form signed by the relevant Head of School or organisational unit.
+1.1 At least 28 days before the function, submit to (Townsville) Manager Security, Facilities Management Office, JCU Townsville or email to email@example.com or (Cairns) Operations Manager, Facilities Management Office, JCU Cairns, AlcoholconsumptionCairns@jcu.edu.au a Community Liquor Permit Application and the relevant fee, together with an attached Application for Function Form signed by the relevant College Dean or head of organisational unit.

 1.2 Once the JCU Application for Function has been approved, the applicant must send both forms and the fee to the Licensing Commission, Ground Floor, State Government Building, Cnr Stanley and Walkers Sts, Townsville QLD 4810, or the Licensing Commission, Level 2, State Government Building, 10-12 McLeod, Cairns QLD 4870.